Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

 \section{Results}

 In order to obtain isolated stripes in both plane-Couette and plane-Poiseuille flow we start from simulations of featureless turbulence and gradually decrease the Reynolds number until a single stripe survives which remains approximately stable (neither growing nor decaying).
 This condition is met close to the critical point where stripes first become sustained in the respective flow.
-For Couette flow this corresponds to $\Rey^C\approx 325$ \citep{bottin1998discontinuous,duguet2010formation} and for channel flow $\Rey^P \approx 650$ \citep{mukund2021aging}.
-Such stripes are then used as initial conditions for simulations slightly above the respective critical points, specifically at $\Rey^C=335$ and $\Rey^P=660$, at which the stripes slowly grow.
-Simulations of stripe splitting (see section \ref{sec:splitting}) are performed at higher Reynolds numbers, namely at $\Rey^C=350$ and $\Rey^P=750$.
+For \pcf{} this corresponds to $\Rey^C\approx 325$ \citep{bottin1998discontinuous,duguet2010formation} and for \ppf{} $\Rey^P \approx 650$ \citep{mukund2021aging}.
+Such stripes are then used as initial conditions for simulations slightly above the respective critical points, specifically at $\Rey^C=335$ and $\Rey^P=660$, at which individual stripes slowly grow.
+Simulations at these Reynolds numbers will be used in \S\ref{sec/growth}--\ref{sec/interfaces} to study the growth and sustenance of individual stripes as well as the stripe internal dynamics and laminar-turbulent interfaces.
+Simulations of stripe splitting, which will be analysed in section \secref{splitting}, are performed at higher Reynolds numbers, namely at $\Rey^C=350$ and $\Rey^P=750$.